 Projects and Research

-Here are some of my projects:
+Here are some of our projects:

 Collaborative Article: Music therapy in time of pandemic

 Ben and his animals: Creating a playful space for music-making and learning during lockdown

 During lockdown my youngest son Ben and I were lucky enough to be involved (as child participant and Mum participant) in an online music-making project initiated by Associate Professor Daphne Rickson (NZSM) in collaboration with Awhi-at-Home.
 We worked with final year music therapy student Carlos Riegelhaupt Landreani and Associate Professor Sarah Hoskyns (NZSM) to create an online music-making space using Zoom.
 The four of us wrote a piece about this delightful project for inclusion in a broader collaborative article – Music therapy in time of pandemic: Experiences of telehealth, self-care, and resource-oriented practice during COVID-19 in New Zealand.